Links for Parents & Carers

 Previously known as the Birth Defects Trust it has revised and extended its remit and now specialises in providing equipment for individuals with disabled children up to 18 years of age, regardless of how they acquired their disability.

-Contact a Family is the only UK-wide charity providing advice, information and support to the parents of all disabled children.
+Contact (formerly Contact a Family) is the only UK-wide charity providing advice, information and support to the parents of all disabled children.

 The Crossroads service is about giving time - improving the lives of carers by giving them time to be themselves and have a break from their caring responsibilities.